-EVALUATION OF PAST REPORTS We reviewed our past reports to determine if our material matters were still relevant and if prioritisation 01 had changed.
-O I COMPARATIVE ANALYSIS We benchmarked against industry peers and other international standards to ensure our material 02 matters were relevant.
-02 INPUT FROM STAKEHOLDERS We gathered feedback from our stakeholders via a Materiality Survey to better understand their 0.7 expectations on each material matter and allow them to propose material matters that were not 03 listed.
+EVALUATION OF PAST REPORTS 01 We reviewed our past reports to determine if our material matters were still relevant and if prioritisation had changed.
+COMPARATIVE ANALYSIS 02 We benchmarked against industry peers and other international standards to ensure our material matters were relevant.
+INPUT FROM STAKEHOLDERS 03 We gathered feedback from our stakeholders via a Materiality Survey to better understand their expectations on each material matter and allow them to propose material matters that were not listed.
 We conduct this Survey every two years.
-PRIORITISATION We ranked the list of material matters based on their importance to our stakeholders and our \bigcirc \checkmark business operations after conducting the stakeholders Materiality Survey.
-04 ANALYSE RESULTS Based on the results of the Materiality Survey conducted in 2022, a Materiality Map was generated OF based on the significant impact of each material matter on our business operations.
+PRIORITISATION 04 We ranked the list of material matters based on their importance to our stakeholders and our business operations after conducting the stakeholders Materiality Survey.
+ANALYSE RESULTS 05 Based on the results of the Materiality Survey conducted in 2022, a Materiality Map was generated based on the significant impact of each material matter on our business operations.
 These results were then benchmarked against industry peers to ensure their reasonableness.
-05 were then benchmarked against industry peers to ensure their reasonableness.
-ANNUAL REVIEW AND VALIDATION Based on the review and benchmarking, the remaining validity of the existing material matters was 06 confirmed.
-Prioritisations were adjusted where necessary, including identifying new material matters UD to address evolving circumstances.
+ANNUAL REVIEW AND VALIDATION 06 Based on the review and benchmarking, the remaining validity of the existing material matters was confirmed.
+Prioritisations were adjusted where necessary, including identifying new material matters to address evolving circumstances.